SIPp/sipp/docs/error.rst

 is received in answer to this message, the message is re-sent.

 .. note::
-  The retransmission mechanism follows RFC 3261, section 17.1.1.2.
+  The retransmission mechanism follows :RFC:`3261`, section 17.1.1.2.
   Retransmissions are differentiated between INVITE and non-INVITE methods.